sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 ##Methods (10m)

 **Challenge:**
-How would we create an instance method for Car named `color?`, which tests whether the color matches what is passed in?
+How would we create an instance method `color?` for our `Car` class instances, which tests whether the color matches what is passed in?

+**Note:** Methods ending in `?` are conventionally used to denote that they return a boolean value.
+[Source](https://github.com/bbatsov/ruby-style-guide#naming)

 ```ruby
 alpha = Car.new